 - Publish/Unpublish assignments

 - Open up the Google Spreadsheet: Course Due Dates

 - There will be new Menu item called "Canvas" that will appear after 20 seconds or more.
 It contains the menu.
 The first thing to do is choose "Configure API Settings".
-It will ask for authorization.
 Then put in the hostname of your Canvas instance and an API access token.
-See How do I obtain an API access token for an account? for information about how to get your access token.
+See How do I manage API access tokens as an admin? for information about how to get your access token.
+See the "Specify Course"

 If the Canvas menu item does not appear, wait a few minutes and try a forced refresh (Shift+Reload) in the browser.
 Testing suggests intermittent timeout issues with Google services that fix themselves.
 I also updated the script on August 10, 2018, to help fix some of those issues, so making a new copy may help as well.